JavidChaji/FUM-Simurgh/README.md

         python -V
         ```

-    -and also make sure pip is installed
+    - and also make sure pip is installed

         ```sh
         pip -V